benoitfragit/google2ubuntu/README.md

 ```
 /usr/share/google2ubuntu/config/<your_language>/default.xml
 ```
-For the moment, there is a default file for French and English users, if your language is not currently supported the default voice will be English.
+For the moment, there is a default file for French, English, Spanish, Deutch and Italian users, if your language is not currently supported the default voice will be English.

 At the first, launch, a module folder is created in:
 ```
 ~/.config/google2ubuntu
 ```
-The first time you add, modify or rmove a command, your commands' configuration will be also stored in this folder:
+The first time you add, modify or remove a command, your commands' configuration will be also stored in this folder in the file:
 ```
 ~/.config/google2ubuntu/google2ubuntu.xml
 ```